MaivinAI/usermanual/configuration.md

 - **/camera/info**: This includes information about the video sensor.
 - **/camera/h264**: This contains the raw-video output of the video sensor, in H.264 format.

+These topics are parts of the "Localization Topics" and "Camera Topics", which are currently locked

 #### Model Recording
 Checking the "/model" topic box enables the following topics: